mstraciak/flashforge-ad5m-mods/HTLF with 3D Chameleon board/readme.md

 - Removed support for other devices
 - Option to select extruder feedrate in code (1197,1496,1796,2245).
 Note: Original 3D chameleon uses feedrate 1500, so the setting for feedrate 1496 can be used).
 - After inserting the current filament into the extruder, the lobe elements move to a parking position where they do not press any filament.
-**The "guillotine" function for cutting filament using a servo motor is untouched.**
+- Changed home and unload command: process move (unload-home/home and go to parking position) **The "guillotine" function for cutting filament using a servo motor is untouched.**

 **Planned changes:**
-- Add command to move to parking position
 - Code optimization